ansxuman/clave/README.md

 ## **Features**

-- **Three Easy Ways to Add Profiles**:
+- **Easy Profile Addition**:
-  Add your accounts effortlessly through manual entry, drag & drop QR codes, or by importing QR code images.
+  Add accounts via manual entry or QR code image import.

 - **Multi-Factor Authentication (MFA)**:
   Protects access to your TOTP codes with an additional layer of security using a **PIN** or **Touch ID** (macOS only).